 Handcrafted here in the US by Threads Member MattFace.
-Head on over to Threads to check out the story behind these things, plus get more pics of the manufacturing process on flickr.
+Head on over to Threads to check out the story behind these things.
 A case like this keeps your keys in order while also protecting your, uh, pocket-areas from getting stabbed.
 Each case comes with a ball chain to accommodate a keyless entry fob.
 Holds 4-6 keys.
 Beeswax finish.
 Sold through Matt’s etsy shop, Sharp mAntiques.

 3. Levi’s 505 in Tumbled Rigid – $26.40 & free shipping w/ SHOPEARLY ($58)

 And free shipping no minimum?
 Sure.
 The code SHOPEARLY gets you 40% off sitewide through today (11/11).
 You could also get the 514 (used to be called slim) straight in Tubmled Rigid, or the real slim 511 in “Rigid Dragon” for the same price of $26.40

 4. Ralph Lauren Suede Belt – $49.99 ($75)

 Was just on sale during their fall preview and… the sale price stuck.
 Still $49.99.
 Shipping is a pill though.
 Eight bucks.
 Ouch.
 But that buckle is downright perfect looking up against the texture of the suede.
 Also available in a lighter shade.